Prairie Chapel Ranch: Other structures

 In addition to the house there is a guest house and a garage in separate buildings to the southwest of the main house.

 The facility includes a helicopter hangar which was used as an auditorium on the rare occasions when the former president held a press conference at the ranch.

 In 2002, the ranch was wired for what Bush described in a 2003 tour of the ranch as "real time, secure videoconferencing" to be used for his briefings from the CIA and other secured communications.

 Overnight visitors stay in the main house, its associated guest house, the original Englebrecht farmhouse, or in a five-bedroom three-bath mobile home.

 News reporters stayed in hotels in Waco.
-Press conferences that didn't involve the President were conducted in the gymnasium of Crawford Middle School, 10 mi away from the ranch.
+Press conferences that did not involve the President were conducted in the gymnasium of Crawford Middle School, 10 mi away from the ranch.
 The barn often seen behind TV correspondents during their live reports was actually on private property behind the school.